ava-labs/avalanche-docs/docs/nodes/maintain/avalanchego-config-flags.md

 The password needed to create/revoke authorization tokens.
 If `--api-auth-required=true`, must be specified; otherwise ignored.
 See [here](../../apis/avalanchego/apis/auth.md) for more information.

+#### `--api-auth-password-file` (string)

+Password file used to initially create/validate API authorization tokens.
+Ignored if `---api-auth-password` is specified.
+Leading and trailing whitespace is removed from the password.
+Can be changed via API call.

 #### `--api-health-enabled` (boolean)